-Education played a central role in NIHRACS's ELDAC Linkages program journey, with the team Caring for a resident with terminal cancer introducing palliative care training into their regular in-service programs and ensuring that new The ELDAC Linkages program has allowed us to staff receive comprehensive orientation in palliative implement procedures for introducing residents and care practices.
-Tools like the SPICT (Supportive their families to palliative care and end of life care and Palliative Care Indicators Tool), SAS, and pathways.
-Our example involves a resident living with mini-nutritional assessments have improved the terminal cancer who we cared for through her end staff's ability to identify signs of deterioration, plan stage of life. proactively, and strengthen their communication Throughout her journey, we were able to with families, providing a foundation for communicate and provide carers, nurses and family compassionate and coordinated care delivery.
+Education played a central role in NIHRACS's ELDAC Linkages program journey, with the team introducing palliative care training into their regular in-service programs and ensuring that new staff receive comprehensive orientation in palliative care practices.
+Tools like the SPICT (Supportive and Palliative Care Indicators Tool), SAS, and mini-nutritional assessments have improved the staff's ability to identify signs of deterioration, plan proactively, and strengthen their communication with families, providing a foundation for compassionate and coordinated care delivery.

 NIHRACS created a more integrated approach along with regular GP reviews of residents, all contributing to improved anticipatory care planning, allowing the nursing staff to become more involved in care discussions and better prepared for end of life needs.
 Case conferencing became a valuable tool for engaging residents and families directly, empowering nurses to lead these discussions confidently.
-The team's efforts also led to the development of new policies and protocols for palliative care, advance care planning, and postdeceased care, reinforcing NIHRACS's dedication to a structured approach to end of life care.
+The team's efforts also led to the development of new policies and protocols for palliative care, advance care planning, and post-deceased care, reinforcing NIHRACS's dedication to a structured approach to end of life care.

-- Enhanced anticipatory care planning through weekly GP reviews - Improved staff confidence and communication with families about end of life decisions - Established accessible resources and guidelines to support end of life care delivery - Introduced regular scheduled palliative care education. - Improved communication and case conferencing using SPICT, SAS MNA members with resources to enhance our verbal communication and support surrounding prognosis and expected outcomes.
+- Enhanced anticipatory care planning through weekly GP reviews - Improved staff confidence and communication with families about end of life decisions - Established accessible resources and guidelines to support end of life care delivery - Introduced regular scheduled palliative care education. - Improved communication and case conferencing using SPICT, SAS MNA